francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/gender/gender_step2.md

-If Parliament reflected this demographic balance, there would be 308 women among its members.
+If Parliament matched the population, 308 of its 605 members would be women.